-A. After satisfying provisions of Article 14, Section 6, Recall, the Appointing Authority shall give consideration to all timely applications for voluntary transfer before permanently filling any new or vacant positions.
+A. After satisfying provisions of Article 15, Layoff, Section 4, Recall, the Appointing Authority shall give consideration to all timely applications for voluntary transfer prior to considering external applicants and before permanently filling any new or vacant positions.

 Each Appointing Authority which determines to fill a teacher vacancy shall mail a copy of its vacancy to the SRSEA Field Representative and to the local Association Representative.
 Electronic mail is acceptable.
 For purposes of this section, the Association shall provide each appropriate Appointing Authority with a list of the locations where vacancy notices will be mailed.
 The Association may update the list as necessary.